Bowel cancer surgery

 Ways of doing bowel surgery

-Your surgeon will put a tube with a tiny telescope and light inside your body through the cut.
+With keyhole surgery, a small cut is made in your abdomen.
+Your surgeon will put a tube with a tiny telescope and light inside your body through a very small cut.
 Special instruments can then be used to remove the tumour.

-There is usually a quicker recovery with keyhole surgery than with open surgery and you may spend less time in hospital .
+There is usually a quicker recovery with keyhole surgery than with open surgery and you may spend less time in hospital.
 Although the scar on your tummy will be smaller, your bowel will still need the same amount of healing – it’s important you give yourself time to recover.

 A long cut is made in your abdomen.
-This means your wound will go from below your breastbone down towards your pelvis in a straight line.
+This means your wound may go from below your breastbone down towards your pelvis in a straight line.
 The length will depend on where the cancer is.

 Stomas / colostomy